BayBE — A Bayesian Back End for Design of Experiments¶

 ✈️ Optimize the 3D shape of a physical object

-🖥️ Optimize an in silico simulation
+🖥️ Optimize a virtual simulation

 ⚙️ Select model hyperparameters